The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 Billed by the Duke of Richmond as the "Revival Opening Party", enjoy the thrill of being the first to see these rare aircraft on display, whilst enjoying the company of other like-minded people.

-FMSOA Party provides club members with an exclusive sneak preview of the aircraft that will be on display during the Revival.
-Those who have previously attended know that this party is the best way to kick-off your Revival weekend experience.
+The Freddie March Spirit of Aviation (FMSOA) Party offers club members an exclusive sneak preview of the stunning aircraft on display during the Revival.
+Those who have attended before know this is the perfect way to launch your Revival weekend in style.

-Enjoy an exclusive preview of the aircraft on display.
-There will be magnificent flying machines on show, each handpicked for its public interest, historical value, aesthetic appeal and quality of restoration.
-Many of the owners and pilots will be at the party offering the opportunity to learn first-hand what it is like to fly these iconic aircraft.
+Enjoy a private viewing of magnificent flying machines, each handpicked for its historical significance, aesthetic beauty and quality of restoration.
+Many of the owners and pilots will be present, providing a unique opportunity to hear firsthand what it’s like to fly these iconic aircraft.

 Much like the Revival itself, guests of the FMSOA Party are encouraged to dress in period style with many going to great lengths to achieve that authentic look.
 The resulting 'step back in time' spectacle plays a key role in making the party such a unique event.